fortio/log/README.md

 # Small binaries

 If you're never logging http requests/responses, use `-tags no_http` (or `-tags no_net`) to exclude the http/https logging utilities.

+If you never need to JSON log complex structures/types that have a special `json.Marshaler` then you can use `-tags no_net,no_json` for the smallest executables

+(see `make size-check`)